zagarsuren/zagarsuren.github.io/_posts/2023-12-13-Search-Algorithms.md

 - destinations_correlation_matrix.csv

 #### 2.2.2.
 Classes and methods
-The following modules are adapted from Lab 2.
 - BFS.py – Implementation of breadth-first search algorithm.
 - BFS_for_graph.py – Visualisation of Breadth-first search algorithm.
 - BestFirstSearch.py – Implementation of best first search algorithms.